 Eli Lilly & Co is a leading global pharmaceutical company with a particular strength in neuroscience, diabetes and more recently oncology treatments.
 The group has enjoyed considerable success with anti-depressants such as Cymbalta, and is perhaps best-known for Prozac, a miracle drug which revolutionised the treatment of depression during the 1980s and 1990s.
 However, it has suffered steep declines in sales of these products as a result of patent expiries.
-Current top-sellers include diabetes products such as Humalog and Viagra rival Cialis.
-Unlike many of its main rivals, Lilly has no exposure currently to the over-the-counter consumer healthcare sector, but it does have a strong position in animal healthcare, where its Lilly Elanco division is the global #2.
+Its current blockbuster roster includes diabetes products Humalog (sales of $2.8bn in 2017), Trulicity ($2.0bn) and Humulin ($1.3bn), as well as Viagra rival Cialis ($2.3bn), cancer drug Alimta ($2.1bn) and Forteo for osteoporosis ($1.7bn).
+The group has a marketing and development alliance with Boehringer Ingelheim in several countries for diabetes treatments.
+Unlike many of its main rivals, Lilly has no exposure to OTC consumer healthcare.
+It currently has a strong position in animal healthcare, where its Lilly Elanco division is the global #2, but it announced plans to spin off this business in 2018.
+Group revenues for 2017 were $22.9bn, of which almost half came from treatment of diabetes and other endocrinology illnesses.
+Dave Ricks is chairman & CEO.
+Lilly is America's oldest surviving drug company, founded in 1876 by Civil War veteran Colonel Eli Lilly.
+It was a pioneer in the introduction of gelatin-coated pills in late 19th century, and one of the first companies to employ a full-time scientist to develop new compounds.
+A long-time specialist in diabetes, it was the first company to isolate and then market insulin commercially.
+Humulin, introduced in 1982, was the first synthetic form of insulin; while Prozac, launched five years later, marked a breakthrough in the treatment of clinical depression.

 Which agencies handle advertising for Eli Lilly?
 Find out more from the Account Assignments database.